starlake-ai/starlake/src/main/python/starlake-orchestration/README.md

 | transform_options | str                 | the optional transform options                         |
 | spark_config      | StarlakeSparkConfig | the optional `ai.starlake.job.StarlakeSparkConfig`   |

-### StarlakeDataset
+### 2. StarlakeDataset

-When a task is added to the orchestration pipeline, a corresponding `ai.starlake.dataset.StarlakeDataset` object is created.
-This object encapsulates metadata about the dataset produced by the task.
+A `ai.starlake.dataset.StarlakeDataset` represents the metadata of a dataset produced by a task.

-These dataset objects are collected into a list of events.
-Each event will be triggered by the orchestrator **only if the corresponding task is completed successfully** during the pipeline's execution.
+Starlake orchestration will collect all datasets produced by each task into a list of events to trigger per task.

+At run time, the orchestrator will trigger subsequent events only if their corresponding tasks succeed.

-### StarlakeOptions
+### 3. StarlakeOptions

 The `ai.starlake.job.StarlakeOptions` class provides methods to manage and retrieve configuration variables used within the context of a Directed Acyclic Graph (DAG).
 These variables include options passed to the DAG as a dictionary, environment variables, and other runtime configurations.